oarc-cs/sge-job-scripts/nb6.md

 ## Step 1

-Modify the job script, such as the run time `h_rt`, memory size `h_data`, the `module load` (to load all othe modules your jupyter notebook will need at runtime) to your liking.
-Then submit this job by the command:
+Modify the job script, `nb6.sh`, such as the run time `h_rt`, memory size `h_data`, the `module load` (to load all othe modules your jupyter notebook will need at runtime) to your liking.
+Then submit the job by the command:

 ```
-$ qsub nb6.sh
+$ qsub nb6.sh        # on Hoffman2 cluster
 ```

 Wait for the job to start.